6bee/aqua-tools/README.md

 ### Validation Compiler Options

 Compiler options allow to modify some generated code features.
-Properies can be defined as MSBuild properties typically within a `<PropertyGroup>` in *.csproj file-
+Properies can be defined as MSBuild properties typically within a `<PropertyGroup>` in *.csproj file.

 | Property | Value | Description |
 | :--- | :--- | :--- |